3.3.5 After the second entitlement period

 Advise THP

-The Agent advises the THP if the review has identified a need for:
+The Agent or self insurer advises the THP if the review has identified a need for:

 • increased treatment